earthcomfy/foodie-telegram-bot/README.md

 ## Quick Start
-1. Follow the following [link](https://core.telegram.org/bots#6-botfather) to create a new telegram bot.
+1. Follow this [link](https://core.telegram.org/bots#6-botfather) to create a new telegram bot.
 Don't forget to keep your authorization token a secret.
 2. Set up a python virtual environment
 3. Install python-telegram-bot, Beautiful Soup, lxml and requests
 ```buildoutcfg